Automattic/jetpack/projects/packages/tracking/README.md

 There are several ways to track events using this package.

-* Ajax: Probably the easist one.
+* Ajax: Probably the easiest one.
 You can simply add a class to a link and it will be tracked or you can make your own ajax call
 * PHP: Track an event on the backend
 * Tracking pixel: An alternative way to track events by dynamically adding a pixel to the DOM